DARPA OVERSIGHT (with BAE Systems and OmniTeq)

 AIMdyn PI: Dr. Maria Fonoberova, Co-PIs: Dr. Allan Avila, Dr. Ryan Mohr

 DARPA DITTO (with BAE Systems and Synopsys)

 Fast Accurate Surrogate Implementation, Modeling, and Integrated Learning Environment (FACSIMILE)

-This project uses Koopman operator methods to surrogate functional ECUs.
+This project uses the Koopman operator framework for AI methods to surrogate functional ECUs.
 This is done so that these ECUs do not need to be fully simulated when testing new components under design.
 The Koopman surrogates allow faster simulation of these ECUs leading to a speed up during the design and testing of a new component.